 Case Study: The Tiv people of Nigeria.

-Western missionaries had great difficulty reaching this people group for Jesus using traditional Western methods which were Bible focused.
-Only 250 of them came to Jesus in 25 years of missionary effort using traditional methods.
+Western missionaries had great difficulty reaching this sub culture from the nation of Nigeria for Jesus when using traditional Western methods which were Bible-focussed.
+Only 250 out 6 million of them came to Jesus in 25 years of missionary effort using traditional methods.
 Then they changed to an oral teaching approach and saw 250,000 saved in the next 3 years!

 3. DOING AN ORAL DISCOVERY BIBLE STUDY